 EYPP is additional funding to support disadvantaged 3 and 4 year old's receiving the Free Early Education Entitlement (FEEE).
 EYPP is paid to Local Authorities through the Dedicated Schools Grant (DSG).
-Local Authorities will be required to pass it onto early years providers for each eligible child at 53p per hour (up to 15 hours).
-This equates to around £300 for a full-time place of 15 hours.

-All registered early years providers that take children for the FEEE • including private, voluntary and independent providers; and childminders - will be able to claim the EYPP for eligible 3 and 4 year old's.
+Local Authorities will be required to pass it onto early years providers for each eligible child per hour (up to 15 hours).
+All registered early years providers that take children for the FEEE • including private, voluntary and independent providers; and childminders will be able to claim the EYPP for eligible 3 and 4 year old's.